DataDog/integrations-extras/upstash/README.md

 To remove the Datadog integration from Upstash, navigate to the [Upstash integrations page][1] and click **Remove**.
 Additionally, uninstall this integration from Datadog by clicking the **Uninstall Integration** button on the [integration tile][5].
 Once you uninstall this integration, any previous authorizations are revoked.

-Additionally, ensure that all API keys associated with this integration have been disabled by searching for the `upstash` integration name on the [API Keys page][3].
+Additionally, ensure that all API keys associated with this integration have been disabled by searching for `upstash` on the [API Keys management page][3].

 ## Support